AdaGold/task-list-api/ada-project-docs/optional-enhancements.md

 Your decisions should not break the other tests.

-### Re-organize Routes

-Consider refactoring how endpoints are written in the `routes.py` file.

-Here are some ideas to start:

-- Instead of having `if/elif` blocks to handle many HTTP methods in one route method, separate them into different route methods

 ### Model Instance Methods

 We can define instance methods in our model classes.